maxtoroq/maxtoroq.github.io/_posts/2013-02-08-aspnet-mvc-workflow-per-controller.md

 ### Cons

 **Can produce longer routes**: In some cases, it won't change much.
 For example, using MvcCodeRouting `/Account/PasswordResetVerificationSent` becomes `/Account/Password/Reset/VerificationSent`.
 But `/Account/ResetPassword` becomes `/Account/Password/Reset/Reset`.
 Why Reset twice?
 First Reset for the controller, second for the action.
 This can be avoided by changing the action to `Index`, but I don't think that's a good name considering what the action does.
 Perhaps having a second convention for default actions, one where the action name is the same as the controller name, would help.
-In any case, when conventional routes are too long you can always resort to custom routes. <span class="update">**Update:** MvcCodeRouting v1.1 supports custom default actions.</span>
+In any case, when conventional routes are too long you can always resort to custom routes. <ins class="update">**Update:** MvcCodeRouting v1.1 supports custom default actions.</ins>

 How to avoid going back
 -----------------------